BeMoreHumanOrg/bemorehuman/README.md

   - valgen (valence generator)
   - recgen (runtime recommendation server)
   - test-accuracy (client-side commandline tester)
-  - config (various config files)
+  - config (bemorehuman config file)

 #### To build bemorehuman

 Follow the regular cmake way of building:

-     cd ~/src/bemorehuman  (or whereever the bemorehuman source is on your machine) mkdir build; cd build
+     cd ~/src/bemorehuman    # or whereever the bemorehuman source is on your machine) mkdir build; cd build

+     # if you are using the built-in hum HTTP server
      cmake ..
+     # if you are using your own HTTP server such as nginx
+     cmake -DUSE_FCGI=ON ..

      cmake --build .
-     sudo make install     (root is used to install the include/library/binaries and create config file under /etc)
+     sudo make install       # root is used to install the include/library/binaries and create config file under /etc)

 Binaries built:
-These are the binaries that get created automatically in the above cmake process and they all have their own CMakeLists.txt:
+These are the binaries that get created automatically in the above cmake process:

 - bmhlib (shared library)
 - ratgen
+- hum (our custom HTTP server)
 - valgen
 - recgen
 - test-accuracy